wix-incubator/protractor-helpers/README.md

 ### Locators
 Adds two locators: `by.dataHook` and `by.dataHookAll`.
-Searches for element(s) with the `data-hook attribute`.
+Searches for element(s) with the `data-hook` attribute.
 For example:
 ```html
 <ul>
   <li data-hook="first">First</li>